smarr/ReBench/docs/extensions.md

 - `JMH`: [JMH](http://openjdk.java.net/projects/code-tools/jmh/), Java's microbenchmark harness
 - `PlainSecondsLog`: a plain seconds log, i.e., a floating point number per line
-- `ReBenchLog`: the ReBench log format, which indicates benchmark name and run time in milliseconds or microseconds
+- `RebenchLog`: the ReBench log format, which indicates benchmark name and run time in milliseconds or microseconds
 - `SavinaLog`: the harness of the [Savina](https://github.com/shamsimam/savina) benchmarks
 - `ValidationLog`: the format used by [SOMns](https://github.com/smarr/SOMns)'s ImpactHarness
 - `Time`: a harness that uses `/usr/bin/time` automatically

+Note that case matters -- `ReBenchLog` (with a capital 'B') may fail to be found.

 ### `PlainSecondsLog`